okobi45/Animal-trading-card/README.md

 # Details
 The aim of this project was to create an animal trading card that would describe any animal of my choice.

-# Source
-All external source, links and credit used for this project was duly acknowledged.